saucelabs-training/demo-java/appium-examples/src/test/java/com/appium_app/gestures/README.md

 If you want to run the tests on Sauce Labs real devices then you can run the iOS test with

     // If using the US DC
-    mvn clean test  -Dtest=ImageInjectionIosTest -Dregion=us
+    mvn clean test  -Dtest=GesturesIOSNativeAppTest -Dregion=us

     // If using the EU DC
-    mvn clean test -Dtest=ImageInjectionIosTest -Dregion=eu
+    mvn clean test -Dtest=GesturesIOSNativeAppTest -Dregion=eu

-The tests will be executed on an iPhone 14.
+The tests will be executed on an iPhone with OS 14.

 > NOTE: Make sure you are in the folder `appium-examples` when you execute this command

-## Special Thanks
-Huge thanks to [Wim Selles](https://github.com/wswebcreation).
-He develops and maintains the [Sauce Labs demo-js repository](https://github.com/saucelabs-training/demo-js).
-The js repo inspired the examples in this repository.
-Thanks my friend.